 This document provides information for first year students taking either the BSc or MMathPhys Mathematics and Physics degree courses, which are identical in content for the first 2 years.

 We hope that you will find this document useful, and that it will help you to complete successfully your first year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Studies, who is in overall charge of the teaching, or the Senior Tutor.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Education, who is in overall charge of the teaching, or the Senior Tutor.

 All the first year mathematics modules spend a large fraction of the time setting up the right language and notation to address the questions one would like to ask.
 You will find that language in mathematics is an integral part of the subject.
 Identifying the right language and syntax for making statements and constructing logical arguments is important for understanding any result or theorem in mathematics.